irene2022/Vinu_IM_RPS_Fall2020/README.md

 ## Rules
 Same as the classic game:

-Paper covers Rock
+1.Paper covers Rock
-Scissors cuts Paper
+2.Scissors cuts Paper
-Rock smashes Scissors
+3.Rock smashes Scissors

-Choose your weapons wisely!
+You will be playing against an AI, so choose your weapons wisely!

 Built with Python 3